History, Politics & Global Studies Internships

 Check out the story on Legislative Fellowships at the PA House

 .
-Also on YouTube Dylan Reed
+Also see YouTube videos on Dylan Reed

-(4 minutes) & Tito Valdes
+(4 minutes) and Tito Valdes

 Recent internship placements have included

-- help students identify career goals and formulate plans for graduate study
+- Help students identify career goals and formulate plans for graduate study

-- offer contacts (often invaluable for post-graduate job search or graduate school applications).
+- Offer contacts (often invaluable for post-graduate job search or graduate school applications).

 The Office of the Registrar plays a critical role in the process as well.
 Be sure to obtain, complete, and return the Internship Agreement Form if you expect to receive credit for your internship experience.

-Note regarding Fair Labor Standards Act
+Fair Labor Standards Act

 .
 The U.S. Department of Labor’s Wage and Hour Division (WHD) has developed the six factors below to evaluate whether a worker is a trainee or an employee for purposes of the FLSA: 1.
 The training, even though it includes actual operation of the facilities of the employer, is similar to what would be given in a vocational school or academic educational instruction; 2.
 The training is for the benefit of the trainees; 3.
 The trainees do not displace regular employees, but work under their close observation; 4.
 The employer that provides the training derives no immediate advantage from the activities of the trainees, and on occasion the employer’s operations may actually be impeded; 5.
 The trainees are not necessarily entitled to a job at the conclusion of the training period; and 6.
 The employer and the trainees understand that the trainees are not entitled to wages for the time spent in training.
 If all of the factors listed above are met, then the worker is a “trainee”, an employment relationship does not exist under the FLSA, and the FLSA’s minimum wage and overtime provisions do not apply to the worker.
 For further information, see http://www.dol.gov/whd